vercel/next.js/docs/api-routes/edge-api-routes.md

 Edge API Routes can [stream responses](/docs/api-reference/edge-runtime.md#web-stream-apis) from the server and run _after_ cached files (e.g. HTML, CSS, JavaScript) have been accessed.
 Server-side streaming can help improve performance with faster [Time To First Byte (TTFB)](https://web.dev/ttfb/).

+> Note: Using [Edge Runtime](/docs/api-reference/edge-runtime.md) with `getServerSideProps` does not give you access to the response object.
+If you need access to `res`, you should use the [Node.js runtime](/docs/advanced-features/react-18/switchable-runtime.md) by setting `runtime: 'nodejs'`.

 View the [supported APIs](/docs/api-reference/edge-runtime.md) and [unsupported APIs](/docs/api-reference/edge-runtime.md#unsupported-apis) for the Edge Runtime.